0xEniotna/ekubo-101/README.md

 ### Mint liquidity position

-I'll only take the example of minting a new liquidity position as adding or withdrawing liquidity is quite similar.
+I'll only take the example of minting a new liquidity position as adding or withdrawing liquidity works almost the same way.

 The imporant function is: